The 2026 Concert List

 HM.
 Riff Raff

 Slid in for about 15 minutes during the Currents/Erra intermission to see some pretty great guitar riffs.
 Top quality sticker pack as well.
-I though Riff Raff would have good merch and was not disappointed.
+I thought Riff Raff would have good merch and was not disappointed.

 112. Gary Numan/Mammoth [10 Years, Tremours, James and the Cold Gun]